 · Social workers fluent in another language in addition to English are strongly encouraged to apply, particularly Spanish, Haitian Creole, Russian, or Mandarin.

-This is a full-time, exempt, salaried position.
+This is a full-time, non-exempt, salaried position.
 The normal schedule is Monday to Friday 9am-5pm, with occasional need for external visits/meetings outside those hours.
 The position is based in Downtown Brooklyn, NY 11201, and requires frequent travel in the NYC Metro Area.
 Due to the coronavirus pandemic, some work for this position would initially be conducted remotely.
 We work with staff to ensure that essential in-person functions are conducted as safely as possible and will continue to do so as in-person work increases over the coming months.

 Salary is commensurate with education and experience, starting at $65,000 for a 2021 MSW graduate.
 BDS also offers comprehensive benefits including health and dental insurance, short-term disability and life insurance, a 403(b) retirement plan, pre-tax commuter benefit, pre-tax flexible spending accounts, and above-average vacation, sick, holiday, family, and medical leave policies.

 Click HERE to apply by submitting a cover letter and resume on our online application portal.
 Applications will be reviewed until the position is filled.